Rat care guide

 Small foraging points add interest without needing a complete cage rebuild.

-Shop the clearest Ripleys Nest routes
+Shop the clearest Ripleys Nest guides

 These are practical starting points for different cage ideas.
-Use the complete kit if you want one clear route, or build from hides, shelves and food points if you already know what the cage is missing.
+Use the complete kit if you want one clear guide, or build from hides, shelves and food points if you already know what the cage is missing.

 Complete setup